 There is a correlation between scalp health and female pattern baldness as the condition of the skin greatly affects hair growth and loss.
 Everything from age and gender to health and styling patterns dictates the texture and amount of hair a woman has, although follicle numbers are similar to those of men.
 The type of hair care routines will, therefore, help elevate scalp health.

 If you notice an abnormal amount of thinning or shedding, you may decide to change your hair care routine to include products for defending against hair thinning or reviving and treating hair loss.
 You should include styling products specially formulated for volumizing and nourishing the scalp.
-You can also see a dermatologist for diagnosis or consult with a hair restoration specialist.
+You can also see a dermatologist for diagnosis or consult with a hair thinning expert.

 Treatment For Female Pattern Baldness